Skip to content

 Events

 Events are actions associated with users.
 Types of events include clicks, pageviews, field changes, form submissions, and mobile interactions like taps and screenviews.
-Examples of types of events you might want to define include Sign Up, Login, or Applied Promo Code.
-You can define events to answer specific questions in analysis, such as “how many users signed up last week?” or “what are the most popular codes this month?”
+Examples of types of events you might want to label include Sign Up, Login, or Applied Promo Code.
+You can label events to answer specific questions in analysis, such as “how many users signed up last week?” or “what are the most popular codes this month?”

-You can use this event in analysis in all sorts of ways, including graphing how often the event occurs, or setting up a funnel for a series of events to see the conversion rate.
+You can use this event in analysis in all sorts of ways, including charting how often the event occurs, or setting up a funnel for a series of events to see the conversion rate.
 Here’s an example of this event used in a funnel analysis to see the conversion rate from the marketing website to signing up.

-If you’ve run across an event (or multiple events) that were defined before you joined Heap, and you have no idea what they were for, see the tips in How do I figure out the purpose of an event that was created by someone else?
+If you’ve run across an event (or multiple events) that were labeled before you joined Heap, and you have no idea what they were for, see the tips in How do I figure out the purpose of an event that was created by someone else?

 Properties

 Properties are bits of metadata associated with user interactions.
-You can define new properties for analysis, such as a custom marketing channel property that aggregates all of your marketing efforts, or a product category property that pulls out part of your shopping site’s URL (ex. pants).
+You can label new properties for analysis, such as a custom marketing channel property that aggregates all of your marketing efforts, or a product category property that pulls out part of your shopping site’s URL (ex. pants).

 Segments